wirthual/smartkanne/README.md

 You can easily open up the bottom part and put the cable through the housing in the glass cylinder to measure the temperature.
 However, then the seiling does not work as expected, thats why the cable is put outside the housing and back into the can from outside.
 This way the pot does not have to be motified and this approach seems sufficient for a prototype.

 For the electronic stuff an enlargement for the pot can be printed.
 You an find the CAD-model in the folder *docs/housing*.
 Also an ready-to-print SLT file is included for easy replication.
+The cutout for the battery holder fits for [this](https://www.amazon.de/Wentronic-Batteriehalter-Mignon-geschlossenes-Geh%C3%A4use/dp/B001C6JTYE/ref=cm_cr_arp_d_product_top?ie=UTF8) product.
+In order to fit, you need to cutoff the clips of the holder a little bit, then it fits nicely into the cutout.

 For further improvements you could add a thread to the model and replace the hole bottom of the tea pot to get a nicer product.